-If you have prostate concerns, your first port of call should be your GP, who may refer you to a urology service and other specialists.
+If you have prostate concerns, your first port of call should be your GP.
+Your GP may refer you to a urology service and other specialists.
 There are a range of prostate health services available across Scotland.

 Our COMPASS project

-Join a Living Well with Prostate Cancer Course
+- Join a Living Well with Prostate Cancer Course – registration for our next course is now open

 Other help and support